NAWCAD WOLF innovation ensures radar system readiness

 Expeditionary Integrated Product Team saves time, millions with rapid acquisition effort

-The Naval Air Traffic Management Systems Program Office (PMA-213) enhanced Marine Corps aviation functionality and operations by fielding in February the first MRQ-13 communications system onto the AN/TSQ-120D Control Tower at Marine Air Control Squadron 1 Company B at Marine Corps Air Station Miramar, California.
+The Naval Air Traffic Management Systems Program Office (PMA-213) enhanced Marine Corps aviation functionality and operations by fielding the first MRQ-13 communications system onto the AN/TSQ-120D Control Tower in February at Marine Air Control Squadron 1 Company B at Marine Corps Air Station Miramar, California.

 This rapid acquisition effort is a “quick, impactful win for the USMC,” said Capt.
 Kevin Watkins, PMA-213 program manager, adding that it “squarely aligns with Commandants Force Design 2030 for a more agile and expeditionary Marine Corps Force posture.”